Performance and Religion Working Group

-The working group will accept proposals for a variety of academic interventions.
 Conventional papers, curated panels, performances, workshops, and provocations of all sorts are welcome.
-If additional time or space is required beyond 20 minutes in a typical seminar room, these needs should be submitted alongside.
-The group cannot, of course, accommodate all requests, as resources are limited, so those submitting proposals are advised to indicate how flexible they can be in their requests.
-Particular attention is drawn to the fact that, in order to accommodate a wider variety of contributions, the group may hold a pre-conference meeting over the weekend of 26/27 July, immediately before the World Congress, either in Warwick or in London.
-Applicants are asked to indicate if they would be available to present in those dates.
+If additional time or space is required beyond 20 minutes in a typical seminar room, these needs should be submitted clearly in the proposal or by email.
+The group cannot, of course, accommodate all requests, as time and resources are limited, so those submitting proposals are advised to indicate how flexible they can be in their requests.

 The following is the schedule for proposals for the meeting:

 - Papers will then be distributed to the groups’ members for discussion about a month before the conference.
-Formal papers will not generally be read out in Warwick.
-Rather, group members will be expected to read them in advance, and we will use our time in Warwick to discuss them.
+Rather than reading out papers in Stockholm, we expect participants (including discussants) to read them in advance so that we can maximise the time we have available for discussion.